The Ultimate Arctic Winter Packing List

 Start with a good coat, an absolute must

+When it comes to Arctic wear, almost nothing is more important than your coat.
 I did TONS of research on the best winter coats for extreme cold and ended up ordering three different ones from Amazon and returning two of them, but this is what I went with.

 I loooooooved this coat!
 It kept me warm the entire time we were gallivanting around the Arctic and could accommodate any number of layers (in that pic below I’m wearing a full snow jumpsuit under it)—without looking too bulky.
 But if I didn’t want to wear too many layers it kept me warm anyway.
 The color is gorgeous and really pops in pictures, it has good pockets (not tons, mind you), and a cute faux fur hood.